 - Cover the top with the rest of the cherries.

-- Place in an oven to bake on non-convection at 200 Celsius for 25 minutes, or until you see the edges blacken and caramelize a bit.
+- Place in an oven to bake in a convection oven at 200 Celsius for 35-45 minutes, or until you see the edges blacken and caramelize a bit.
 When you pull it out, touch the surface with the back of a spoon and if nothing pulls off then it is done.

 - Remove from the oven and let rest for at minimum a half hour.
 I like to let it rest for hours and then chill in the fridge, but you can eat it slightly warm.
 It is necessary to rest for a bit though so the cheese sets and it doesn't fall apart when you remove it (the plastic liner makes it really easy to remove though).

 This post may contain affiliate links.
 If you purchase through the links it allows the site to make money at no additional cost to you.
 For more information please see Cooking To Entertain’s Policy page.

 600g of floor fills up about 2/3 of the pan.
 There must be a mistake…

 Actually you make a great point.
 The pan I used, while 9×13 had walls about 4 inches high.
 I definitely should have mentioned that in the post (edited now) since it is quite relevant.
 Thanks for letting me know!

 deborraApril 3, 2022 at 11:58 pm

 do u use dry cottage cheese or wet

 The cheese I used is called tvorog which is a slightly pressed cottage cheese or farmer’s cheese.
 In my opinion I would consider it a dry cottage cheese, although it is not as dry as some very dry types I’ve had in America before.